Eye Level Literary Award 2020 for Aspiring Young Authors Goes Online

 As of 2020, more than 2.8 million children from 18 countries have experienced the Eye Level program either online or offline.

 Our teaching philosophy begins with understanding each child's academic level, personal interests, and learning ability.
-Eye Level helps students master every learning concept through one-on-one coaching using our small-step approach.
-At Eye Level, we help students to become self-directed Problem Solvers, Critical Thinkers, and Lifelong Learners, setting them up for success in school and beyond.
+Thereafter, Eye Level helps students master every learning concept through one-on-one coaching using our small step approach.
+At Eye Level, we help students be self-directed Problem Solvers, Critical Thinkers, Lifelong Learners; setting them up for success in school and beyond.